saiharsha009/salt-segmentation/README.md

 - Task: Binary segmentation — each pixel is either salt (1) or background (0)
 - Evaluation: IoU (Intersection over Union)

-The 61/39 split is much better balanced than the Severstal steel dataset where some defect classes appeared in under 3% of images.
-Standard BCE loss handles this balance without needing special imbalance techniques.

 ---